 Afrontal has also been in the headlines of many newspaper articles and social media features.
-They have hosted 3 big events for the purpose of community building in India, by bringing down international artists like Blacka Di Danca (USA) who is a renowned dancehall artist as well as Moto Dancers (Dubai).
-They also hosted the first afro dance event in India named Lets Kutu Sa with Homebros (UK) where many students from across the country came to Bangalore to learn together.
-This crew played a huge role in building the afro and dancehall scene in India from the beginning, and will always be in the hearts and minds of people with a lot of love and respect.
+They have hosted 3 big events for community building in India. by bringing down international artists like Blacka Di Danca (USA) who is a renowned dancehall artist. as well as Moto Dancers (Dubai).
+They also hosted the first afro dance event in India named Lets Kutu Sa with Homebros (UK). where many students from across the country came to Bangalore to learn together.
+This crew played a huge role in building the afro and dancehall scene in India from the beginning. and will always be in the hearts and minds of people with a lot of love and respect.

 Divya Jenifer – South India

-In 2018, Divya travelled to Finland, where she met and trained with Septzilla (Afro House Dancer ) and Cori D Lionne (she introduced her to Coupe Decale & Bikutsi).
+In 2018, Divya traveled to Finland, where she met and trained with Septzilla (Afro House Dancer ) and Cori D Lionne (Coupe Decale & Bikutsi).
 Divya also gained knowledge in Kuduro from Manuel Kanza through online classes.

-and the main thing is she was an Afro choreographer in DANCE VS DANCE season-2 (Tamil Reality Show).
-Alisha and Navalarasan were her contestants and they went on till semi-finals.
-Divya and her Crew taken part in lot of battles and Competitions representing Chennai afro scene.
+and the main thing is she was an Afro choreographer in DANCE VS DANCE season 2 (Tamil Reality Show).
+Alisha and Navalarasan were her contestants and they went on to the semi-finals.
+Divya and her Crew have taken part in lot of battles and Competitions representing Chennai afro scene.
 Right now Divya focusing in building an Afro crew in Chennai.

 Jatin Jok Mehta – West India

-Jatin Jok Mehta is the First Indian solo boy who start Doing Afro dance in early 2016, He based in Surat in Gujarat state. he belongs to a Brahmin family where Satsang is sung everyday.
-Jatin comes to know dance later, but he had a fascination with song since childhood. his Grand Parent (mom’s father) is a Bhajanist his Uncle (mom’s brother) and his mother is also a Bhajanist. so Jatin was first attracted to the afro music.
+Jatin Jok Mehta is the First Indian solo boy who started Doing Afro dance in early 2016. he His contribution has also been immense to start Afro-dance in Inia.
+He is based in Surat in Gujarat state. he belongs to a Brahmin family where Satsang is sung every day.
+Jatin came to know dance later, but he had a fascination with song since childhood. his Grand Parent (mom’s father) is a Bhajanist his Uncle (mom’s brother) and his mother is also a Bhajanist. so Jatin was first attracted to Afro-music.

-Before Jatin Jok Mehta started dancing Afro, he used to do open style and his main dance style was hip hop. followed Melvin TimTim most in hip hop dance and tried to dance like him, While Jatin used to watch Melvin’s dance videos all day in Youtube and Facebook because no one used Instagram so much at that time .
+Before Jatin Jok Mehta started dancing Afro, he used to do open style and his main dance style was hip hop. followed Melvin TimTim most in hip hop dance and tried to dance like him.
+While Jatin used to watch Melvin’s dance videos all day on YouTube and Facebook.

-From this day onwards, He started finding the ghetto Kids and other Afro Dancers and Choreographers on YouTube and he copied and practiced the steps of all the Afro Dancers from YouTube.
-Then after one or two, he contacted all the Afro dancers on Instagram and He used to send his videos to these people and ask them that there is a any problem in his dance, what next to do, the name of steps, Where did this style come from, by doing that he took the knowledge of basic theory and started putting it into practice.
+From this day onwards, He started finding the ghetto Kids and other Afro Dancers and Choreographers on YouTube. and he copied and practiced the steps of all the Afro Dancers from YouTube.
+Then after one or two, he contacted all the Afro dancers on Instagram and He used to send his videos to these people. and ask them if there was any problem with his dance. what next to do. the names of the steps.
+Where this style come from, by doing that he took the knowledge of basic theory and started putting it into practice.

-Then with time, Afro dancers came to India from abroad to teach Afro dance, Jatin joined their classes.
-First, he joined the class of Moto Dancers (Dubai), after learning a lot from them, Helen Okoroji came from Nigeria after learning a lot from her, then Yoofi greene came to India from all the way from China but his main place of residence is Ghana .
+Then with time, Afro dancers came to India from abroad to teach Afro dance, and Jatin joined their classes.
+First, he joined the class of Moto Dancers (Dubai). after learning a lot from them, Helen Okoroji came from Nigeria after learning a lot from her. then Yoofi Greene came to India from China but his main place of residence is Ghana.
 Jatin stayed in Mumbai for four days with Yoofi and did a lot of training.
-Then again Moto dancers came, And finally Homebros came to India and Jatin also went to them for training.
-Along with all this training, learning continued through YouTube and if he did not understand a single thing, He would take the help of all these dancers and ask everything and get the right answer.
-Sometimes it happens that after all the dancers give different answers, he will collate all the answers and get an answer that is satisfactory to him.
+Then again Moto dancers came.
+And finally, Homebros came to India and Jatin also went to them for training.
+Along with all this training, learning continued through YouTube and if he did not understand a single thing.
+He would take the help of all these dancers and ask everything and get the right answer.
+Sometimes it happens that after all the dancers give different answers. he will collate all the answers and get an answer that is satisfactory to him.

 Then He started thinking in this new way and the Afro dancers of the world started appreciating him.

-After people got to know him, jatin was called for workshops from different places of the country and he used to teach all those places, jatin’s first Afro dance workshop was held in Mumbai which was organized by Dynamic dance crew, then he went to Punjab. , Rajasthan, Mohali, Ahmedabad, Surat, Pune, Lonavala, Delhi etc. made people aware of Afro dance by conducting workshops.
+After people got to know him, jatin was called for workshops from different places in the country. he used to teach all those places.
+Jatin’s first Afro dance workshop was held in Mumbai which was organized by Dynamic Dance Crew. then he went to Punjab. , Rajasthan, Mohali, Ahmedabad, Surat, Pune, Lonavala, Delhi, etc. made people aware of Afro-dance by conducting workshops.

-Along with this, Jatin also created an Afro dance group which consisted of all boys and named the group Kathiawadi Boyz and all the dancers of this group are from Surat which currently includes Jatin Mehta, Sam Rajput, Vinayak Barde, Sundar Patel, Ronit Pithadiya, Pritesh Panwala and Mayur Ahuja.
-And this group of Kathiyawadi boyz has also done a television show to represent Afro dance, they got top 80 position in the famous show Dance Plus 5 of Star Plus in 2019 and made people aware about Afro dance, and since then Kathiawadi boyz The showcase continued to perform at various venues and became India’s first Boys Afro Dance Group.
+Along with this, Jatin also created an Afro dance group which consisted of all boys and named the group Kathiawadi Boyz. all the dancers of this group are from Surat. which currently includes Jatin Mehta, Sam Rajput, Vinayak Barde, Sundar Patel, Ronit Pithadiya, Pritesh Panwala and Mayur Ahuja.
+And this group of Kathiyawadi boyz has also done a television show to represent Afro dance. they got the top 80 positions in the famous show Dance Plus 5 of Star Plus in 2019. made people aware of Afro dance, and since then Kathiawadi Boyz The showcase continued to perform at various venues and became India’s first Boys Afro Dance Group.

 Shreya Shetty – West India

-Shreya Shetty well known as Afrogirl Indian All the way from Mumbai.
-Shreya has been dancing and training since 12 years she has learned and training as many as 15 dance style She started her journey of Afro dance back in 2016.
+Shreya Shetty is well known as an Afrogirl Indian from Mumbai.
+Shreya Shetty has also helped a lot in spreading Afro-dance in India.
+Shreya has been dancing and training for 12 years. she has learned and trained as many as 15 dance styles.
+She started her journey of Afro dance back in 2016.

-from the little she knew and could understand about this style and culture she had a life changing Spiritual experience in 2017, when she got a chance to travel to Johannesburg , South Africa where she trained in Afro Fusion, Pantsula and stayed with local Artists and people where her passion and love for this culture and style grew much more stronger and deeper.
+From the little she knew and could understand about this style and culture. she had a life-changing Spiritual experience in 2017. when she got a chance to travel to Johannesburg, South Africa where she trained in Afro-Fusion, Pantsula. and Shreya stayed with local Artists and people where her passion and love for this culture and style grew much stronger and deeper.
 She says “ I never felt this alive in my life, When I returned I was a new person “.

 After coming back

-In 2022 She founded a production/ curated an one of a kind event along with her friend Sipen Chedda Named ‘AfroMicasa’ which means Africa My Home , as an initiative to build Afro Dance/Music Community in Mumbai and in India along with building an Army of young dancers who she’s training and calls her ‘AfroArmy’ .
+In 2022 She founded a production/ curated one-of-a-kind event along with her friend Sipen Chedda Named ‘AfroMicasa’. which means Africa My Home. as an initiative to build an Afro Dance/Music Community in Mumbai and India. along with building an Army of young dancers who she’s training and calls her ‘AfroArmy’.